1830s: Cholera

 Historians believe that the first cholera pandemic had lingered in Indonesia and the Philippines in 1830.
 The second cholera pandemic spread from India to Russia and then to the rest of Europe claiming hundreds of thousands of lives.
 It reached Moscow in August 1830, and by 1831, the epidemic had infiltrated Russia's main cities and towns.

-Russian soldiers brought the disease to Poland during the Polish–Russian War 1830–31.
-"Cholera Riots" occurred in Russia, caused by the anti-cholera measures undertaken by the tsarist government.
+Russian soldiers brought the disease to Poland during the November Uprising.
+"Cholera riots" occurred in Russia, caused by the anti-cholera measures undertaken by the tsarist government.

 The epidemic reached western Europe later in 1831.
 In London, the disease claimed 6,536 victims; in Paris, 20,000 died (out of a population of 650,000), with about 100,000 deaths in all of France.
 In 1832 the epidemic reached Quebec, Ontario, and Nova Scotia, Canada; and Detroit and New York City in the United States.
 It reached the Pacific coast of North America between 1832 and 1834.